Open quantum-classical systems: A hybrid MASH master equation: Results

 For the hybrid method, the classical bath is discretized into 200 modes identically to the original MASH paper,\cite{MASH} and for the pure MASH simulation of the two-bath model, we discretize both baths into 200 modes and sample both from Boltzmann distributions, whereas pure Redfield theory [Eq.~\eqref{eq:redfield_secular_me}] treats both baths implicity via the Fourier transforms of the bath correlation functions, Eq.~\eqref{eq:Gamma}.
 The results were converged with respect to the timestep, number of trajectories and number of bath modes.
 In particular, we used timesteps of $0.0005\Delta$ for the MASH simulations and $0.01\Delta$ for the hybrid simulations.
 As expected, the classical treatment of the high-frequency bath requires significantly smaller timesteps and therefore increased computational cost, while the hybrid treatment of the problem can employ longer timesteps and thus has a similar computational cost to a MASH simulation of the low-frequency bath only.
 Note that better integrators could probably be designed for this problem using exact updates of the harmonic degrees of freedom, or by replacing the classical bath with a generalized Langevin equation.\cite{Zwanzig} For full convergence, we employed $10^6$ trajectories for both MASH and the hybrid methods.
 However, we present error bars of 20$\sigma$ for the hybrid method, which is equivalent to the 95\% confidence interval that would be obtained when using $10^4$ trajectories, which indicates that in practice, reasonable results can be obtained with far fewer trajectories than we have used.

 Figure~\ref{fig:sb_results} shows the time-evolved population of the diabatic $\ket{a}$ state.
 Redfield theory can accurately model the fast bath and MASH can accurately model the slow bath, but they fail in describing the system coupled to both baths simultaneously, as the high-frequency bath is too quantum for MASH and the low-frequency bath is too non-Markovian for Redfield theory.
 On the other hand, our hybrid approach is in excellent agreement with the fully quantum--mechanical HEOM benchmark and tends to the same equilibrium distribution as Redfield theory and HEOM (within the limit that the low-frequency bath can be well approximated as classical).
-One might assume that using Wigner distributions with pure MASH could improve its description of the quantum bath.
-However, the zero-point energies of the high-frequency modes sampled with a Wigner distribution would leak into the system as well as the lower-frequency modes of the bath.
-Depending on how many modes we use to discretize the bath, this can heat up the system to arbitrarily high temperatures, leading to the result $P_a(t\rightarrow\infty)\rightarrow\half$.\cite{thermalization}